VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 5. When form input fields were clicked on the focus style rule transition from a 1px border to a 2px border caused layout shift to occur.
 This issue was fixed by setting a definitive height for the input fields.
 6. Elements in columns that were intended to be displayed next to each other at the same height on the page were displayed at different heights on the page.
 This issue was fixed by utilising a flex container and aligning elements at the bottom of the container to ensure desired positioning.
 7. Form input fields were given a white background colour to ensure consistency as the select 'event type' input displayed with a grey background when viewed using Firefox.
+8. When submitting the contact and newsletter sign up forms a 502 bad gateway error was received.
+The html initially used for the forms was ```<form action="https://formdump.codeinstitute.net/" method="post" class="sign-up-form">```.
+However ```https://formdump.codeinstitute.net/``` was not functioning as expected.
+The solution used was to change the contact form html to ```<form action="contact-thank-you.html" method="GET" class="contact-form">``` and the newsletter html to ```<form action="newsletter-thank-you.html" method="GET" class="sign-up-form">```.
+This solution sends the user to a webpage thanking them for contacting the business or signing up for the newsletter when the respective form is successfully submitted.
+However the attribute ```method="GET"``` results in the inputted information being sent in the URL which is not the preferred  method as this can present information security issues.

 ### Unfixed
 1. Generating Lighthouse reports to test the performance, accessibility, best practices and SEO of the website highlighted that the images served could be more appropriatly sized to save cellular data and improve loading times on mobile devices.